libp2p/docs/content/concepts/transports/webrtc.md

   that controls the multimedia activities of a device over the data consumed.
 This allows applications to incorporate real-time audio and video streams easily.

-- Peer-to-peer communication: WebRTC enables direct communication between browsers and other nodes without needing an intermediate server.
-This allows for faster and more efficient communication.
+- Peer connections: WebRTC enables [direct peer-to-peer connections](https://webrtc.org/getting-started/peer-connections) between browsers and other nodes through a process called [signaling](https://webrtc.org/getting-started/peer-connections#signaling).
+  In non-decentralized WebRTC, this is facilitated by a [TURN server.](https://webrtc.org/getting-started/turn-server) This allows for faster and more efficient communication.
 Peers can also retrieve or consume the media and also produce it.